peryclesjr/spring_rest/README.md

-# Spring Boot tutorial create for me.  :D
+#  Spring Boot tutorial created by me. :D

 In this project I try to show how to implementing a simple API using Spring Boot.
 <br>I increase that example with a controller content negotiation, example with XML, YAM, also JSON